 Graphics Processing Unit (GPU)

-The Graphics Processing Unit is used to offer the images in computer games.
+The Graphics Processing Unit is used to offer images in computer games.

-It emphasis on high throughput and is faster as compared to the speed of the Central Processing Unit (CPU).
+It emphasizes high throughput and is faster as compared to the speed of the Central Processing Unit (CPU).

 It is typically incorporated with the electronic equipment for sharing Random Access Memory (RAM) with electronic equipment which is good for the foremost computing jobs.

 The graphics Processing Unit (GPU) consists of more arithmetic logic unit (ALU) as compared to the Central Processing Unit (CPU).